 Since everything is virtual, there are no quick thank-yous or watercooler talk.
 I recommend finding small sustainable ways to show appreciation when someone does a good job.

-I hope these tips help you manage your projects, no matter what timezone your team members are on.
 If you have any questions or want to add some advice, please find me on Twitter @rgo_go.